larryknaebelobsidian/kingdom/Proposition 5. The doctrine of the kingdom is based on the inspiration of the Word of God..md

 tags:
   - toc
 ---
+# Proposition 5.
+The doctrine of the kingdom is based on the inspiration of the Word of God.
 ## Props Mentioned
 [[Proposition 2.
 The establishment of this kingdom, was determined before, and designed and prepared from, the foundation of the world.|2]]